-In a recent extension meeting, a dairy producer asked if %Brix readings on second milking colostrum is an appropriate method to estimate colostrum IgG.
+In a recent extension meeting, a dairy producer asked if % Brix readings on second milking colostrum is an appropriate method to estimate colostrum IgG.
 After evaluating multiparous Jersey cow colostrum samples from first and second milkings, we are able to provide an answer: YES.
 In Figure 1, we see there was a strong association between IgG concentrations of colostrum from first and second milkings and Brix readings.
 We also found that nearly half of the second milking colostrum samples from cows on their third or greater lactation (42.7%) met industry standards for desirable IgG concentrations.
-This warrants %Brix readings on second milking colostrum from mature cows, especially during colostrum shortage periods
+This warrants %Brix readings on second milking colostrum from first approach periods